rhedley/locaR/cran-comments.md

 >Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}.

 All examples wrapped executed in >5 sec (the exception was the example above, which has been removed).
+All that are wrapped use \donttest{} rather than \dontrun{}.

 >You write information messages to the console that cannot be easily suppressed.